jevgenix/fullstack-projekti-4/README.md

 ### The application also has a search input, that allows the user to find posts by keywords.

 ### If the user wants to create post, the minimum text length of post is 3 by default, so if textarea contains less characters then required it will not allow user to create the post.
-Also small things like automotive textarea size adjusting and "enter" to submit and "CTRL + Enter" for line break have also added to this project as a part of feature set.
+Also small things like automased textarea size adjusting and "enter" to submit or "CTRL + Enter" for line break have also been added to this project as part of feature set.

 ### This app is not yet complete and it is missing some key details.
-For example there are no possibility to edit created post (not has Twitter :D) & the user is able to upvote and downvote same post infinite times.
+For example there are no possibility to edit created post (nor has Twitter :D) & the user is able to upvote and downvote same post infinite times.